 MEET CHEF ELLE & THE STORY OF SUGOi SWEETS

-SUGOi Sweets is an artisan chocolate/confection store based in Chicagoland, Illinois.
+SUGOi Sweets is an artisan chocolate/confection store based in Chicago, Illinois.
 It is the result of chef Elle's culinary and personal journey.
 As a child, Elle craved sweet treats of any form.
-Any day mom returned home with sweet gifts in her purse was a good day.
+A day mom returned home with sweet gifts in her purse was a good day.
 However, Elle has not always been a chef.
 Her culinary journey did not begin until after she moved to United States as an adult.
 While her partner was completing a degree at the University of Louisville, she landed her first restaurant job on the savory side of the kitchen.
 After working on the line a few years, serving hundreds of guests every night, Elle soon found a way to reconnect her long love of sweets with her burgeoning food industry life.

 After a few years in Louisville, life brought Elle and her family to northern Illinois.
 It was here, Elle landed her first pastry job.
 She learned how to make macarons and became the head macaron baker, making thousands of French-style macarons every week.
 While she still has an appreciation for these delicate cookies, she was ready for something new.
 At just the right time, an opportunity to live in Japan arrived.
 She immediately quit her macaron job and moved to Kyoto for a short period.
 Armed with an unlimited Japanese Rail pass and love for Japanese food culture she explored the country's world-renowned dessert and food scene.
 It was a wonderland of inspiration.
 The craftsmanship, execution, and presentation of Japanese desserts are second to none.
 Elle was also amazed at the use of ingredients and design translated from the four seasons and holidays.
 She fell in love with strolling through Japanese neighborhoods and B1 levels of department stores.
 Each place offered something new and different.
 It was during this time in Japan that Elle learned the possibilities in the dessert world are endless, but she had so much to learn if she wanted to create like an artist.